 Once recent sales are found, the agent begins to narrow the search by looking for homes with similar styles, builds, garage count, age and square footage.
 Once the list narrows with these search parameters, then the price starts to become more apparent.
 Typically, there is a small price range at which the market will respond to the home.
 After identifying comparable properties, the adjustments to the price, based on upgrades and updates to the home, can be made.

 This pricing approach takes time and experience to get great at.
 Things like the current market and knowing where it is trending do play apart in pricing, and a great agent will be able to handle that.
-If you have any questions about your home’s worth, I would love to schedule a consultation with you, send me an email at firstname.lastname@example.org.
+If you have any questions about your home’s worth, I would love to schedule a consultation with you, please don't hesitate to send me an email at firstname.lastname@example.org.